spendright/scrape-campaigns/README.md

 automatically.
 You may also refer to `campaign_brand_rating` and `campaign_company_rating` as simply `brand_rating` and `company_rating`.

-You can in theory use any of the libraries provided by the [morph.io docker](https://github.com/openaustralia/morph-docker-python).
-So far, I just use `scraperwiki.scrape(url)` to fetch web pages, and `bs4.BeautifulSoup(html)` to parse them.
-If you use other libraries, please add them to `requirements.txt`.
+It's fine to use other python libraries; just please add them to `requirements.txt`.

 The harness that runs scrapers provides a number of tricks so that your scraper can follow the structure of the page rather than the structure